12 Car Hacks That Will Make Driving So Much Better

 While a shiny, clean, and buffed car doesn’t technically change the way you drive, it can make driving your car feel better.
 You can rejuvenate your car’s finish yourself and get it pretty darn close to the factory shine with an affordable polisher and supplies.
 At the same time, you’ll save a fortune when you make polishing a DIY job instead of paying for it to be done professionally.
-Plus, going to the car wash could actually hurt your car’s finish.

 Clear up cloudy headlights

 With the help of an inexpensive headlight cleaning kit, you can clear your fogged or yellowed headlight lenses from the comfort of your own garage.
 It’ll increase your visibility for a fraction of the cost of replacing the headlights entirely.

 All tires lose air, so check your tires monthly.
 Always use the same tire pressure gauge and check the air pressure first thing in the morning, not after you’ve driven on them or they’ve been sitting in the hot sun.
 Inflate to the pressures listed on the carmaker’s decal (on the driver’s door or jamb), NOT the maximum pressure listed on the tire.
 The recommended tire pressure is based on the weight of your particular vehicle, not the tire brand or tread style.